lmc2179/lmc2179.github.io/drafts/decisions.md

 image: decision.png
 ---

-*Machine learning practitioners spend a lot of time thinking about whether thir model makes good predictions.
+*Machine learning practitioners spend a lot of time thinking about whether their model makes good predictions.
 But for ML to add value, its predictions need to be harnessed for decision making, not just prediction.*

 # The point of machine learning is to make decisions